foxtrot04/Project_1_SGT/README.md

 npm install
 ```

-(if required), use 'cd' to enter the project's directory containing .json file to compile/run the project.
+(if required), use 'cd' command in the terminal to enter the project's directory containing .json file to compile/run the project.
 Otherwise, ignore this step.
 ```
 cd scroll-toggle-site
 ```